The Complete Guide to Amazon PPC for Authors in 2026

 For every keyword you add to a campaign, you should be adding two or three negatives.
 This is not an exaggeration.
 Run a search term report weekly and ruthlessly negate:

-• Search terms that have spent more than 2x your target CPA with zero sales
+- Search terms that have spent more than 2x your target royalty margin with zero sales

-• Irrelevant terms that somehow matched to your broad or auto campaigns
+- Irrelevant terms that somehow matched to your broad or auto campaigns — like a nonfiction author showing up for fiction queries

-• Competitor brand names (unless you are intentionally running a conquest strategy)
+- Competing author names (unless you are intentionally running a cross-promotion or reader-capture strategy)

-Negative keyword management is the single highest-ROI activity in Amazon PPC, and it is the one most sellers skip because it feels tedious.
-Do not be most sellers.
+Negative keyword management is the single highest-ROI activity in Amazon PPC for authors, and it is the one most skip because it feels tedious.
+Do not be most authors.

 Bid Optimization: Beyond Set-and-Forget